djsauble/timeseries-aggregate/README.md

-Given an array of timeseries data ordered from oldest to newest, aggregate the sum of X periods of Y milliseconds each, ending at the date given.
+Given an array of timeseries data ordered from oldest to newest, aggregate the sum or average of values inside X periods of Y milliseconds each, ending at the date given.

 Series data is expected to be an array of objects of the following format:

     {
       timestamp: Date,
       value: Number
     }

-The output is an array of objects of the following format:
+The output of summation is an array of objects of the following format:

     {
-      period: Date, // The start of the period being sum
+      period: Date, // The start of the period being summed
       sum: Number   // The sum of values in the period }

+The output of averaging is an array of objects of the following format:

+    {
+      period: Date,   // The start of the period being averaged
+      average: Number // The average of values in the period }

-This algorithm is weighted toward sums that favor the end of the series array (most recent values), as it iterates from end to start.
+This algorithm is weighted toward calculations that favor the end of the series array (most recent values), as it iterates from end to start.

 ## Usage

-    var DateSum = require('../index');
+    var Aggregate = require('../index');

     var endDate = new Date("June 9, 2016 GMT-0000"),
         numPeriods = 2,
-        periodDurationInMs = DateSum.DAY_IN_MS * 2,
+        periodDurationInMs = Aggregate.DAY_IN_MS * 2,
         series = [
           {
             timestamp: new Date("June 1, 2016 GMT-0000"),